-Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the City, calculated using the discount rate of 7.71 percent, as well as what the City's net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the City, calculated using the discount rate of 7.71 percent, as well as what the City's net pension liability would be if it were calculated using a discount rate that is I percentage point lower or I percentage point higher than the current rate:

-19 % Decrease (6.71%) ľ 1% Increase (8.71%)
+Current

+Discount Rate 19

+(7.71%) (8.71%)

-Net pension liability of the City \$ 1,913,921 \$I,579,906 \$ 1,296,782
+Net pension liability of the City \$ 1,913,921 \$ 1,579,906 \$ 1,296,782

-e 12 - Risk Management
+Note 12 - Risk Management

 The City is exposed to various risks of loss related to property loss, torts, errors and omissions, and employee injuries (workers' compensation), as well as medical benefits provided to employees.
 The City has purchased commercial general liability insurance for claims relating to property loss claims, torts, and errors and omissions.
-The City is self-insured for workers' compensation claims and participates in a self-funding program for medical claims with other communities.
+The City is self insured for workers' compensation claims and participates in a self-funding program for medical claims with other communities.
 Under the workers' compensation program and medical program, the City is held liable for the first \$400,000 and \$25,000, respectively, of any occurrence.
 Settled claims relating to commercial insurance have not exceeded the amount of insurance coverage in any of the past three fiscal years.